waseemkhalo/everyday-client/README.md

 - each day's number is the number of days since day 1
 - daily items stay each day, only being checked off
 - other tasks with be removed the next day after being checked off
+- enroll in reminder notifications - sent once per day at 7 PM.

 ---